textremo/Phy_Joint_PIC/README.md

-# Joint CE and PIC
+# Joint PIC
-This repository offers a joint channel estimation and parallel interference cancellation method across platforms
+This repository offers a joint channel estimation and symbol detection implementing the parallel interference cancellation method across platforms.

 ## How to install
 * Install through `Matlab`